 Before starting the interviews, the Executive Committee will have agreed upon a set of questions which will be addressed to all candidates.
 Members of the Executive Committee will also be able to address follow up questions to the candidates as well as questions relating to the candidate’s individual presentations.

 After the interviews the members of the Executive Committee will exchange views on the candidatures.
 They will seek to determine if one or more of the candidates can be excluded at this stage of the procedure on the grounds that they either clearly do not meet the requirements of the post or fail to muster sufficiently wide support.
 To this end the Executive Committee may resort to straw polls or similar techniques.

 At the end of its deliberations the Executive Committee will forward two or more candidatures for consideration by the IPU membership present at the Assembly.

 Presentation of candidatures during the Assembly

 Each candidate retained by the Executive Committee will have equal opportunities to present his/her candidature to each of the geopolitical groups, in accordance with procedures set by them.

-The candidates will also be heard by the Meeting of Women Parliamentarians, in accordance with a procedure determined by its Coordinating Committee.
+The candidates will also be heard by the Forum of Women Parliamentarians, in accordance with a procedure determined by its Bureau.